 - Open a new window with Safari -- Chrome will not work

-- The page for AirPennNet should open up automatically (if not, navigate to any random page and it will reload).
-Accept the terms at the bottom and hit "Start"
+- Accept the terms at the bottom and hit "Start"

-- From there, follow the steps to install a profile for your wireless connection.
+- From there, select "Apple iPhone, iPad, & iPod Touch" and follow the steps to the install the profile.
 You will need to use your PennKey username and Password to authenticate.

 Windows 7 Users: